-A domestic violence arrest today can turn your entire world upside down in an instant.
-A hearted argument between loved ones gets out of control, a call to 911 and the next thing you know you can be arrested, thrown out of your home and separated from your family and loved ones.
+A domestic violence arrest can turn your entire world upside down in an instant.
+A heated argument between loved ones gets out of control, a call to 911, and the next thing you know you can be arrested, thrown out of your home and separated from your family and loved ones.
 The laws related to domestic violence have recently changed dramatically.
-The Police are now required to make arrests when they find evidence that a crime has occurred regardless of the victim’s position.
-Protect your rights by contacting a Stamford domestic violence defense attorney today.
-At the Law Offices of Allan F. Friedman we understand that the stakes are high and that you are facing a lot of confusion, frustration and stress.Why Choose the Law Offices of Allan F. Friedman?
+The police are now required to make arrests when they find evidence that a crime has occurred regardless of the victim’s position.
+Protect your rights by contacting a Stamford domestic violence attorney today.
+At The Law Offices of Allan F. Friedman, we understand that the stakes are high and that you are facing a lot of confusion, frustration and stress.Why Choose The Law Offices of Allan F. Friedman?

-- 25 years of experience defending domestic violence allegations
+- Over 30 years of experience fighting domestic violence charges

-- We fight for your rights and focus on results that work
+- We fight to defend your rights and results that work for you

 - Free initial consultation

-When the Police respond to a domestic violence call no matter what the position of the parties by the time Police arrive they are required by law to make an arrest if they find probable cause that a crime has occurred.
+When the police respond to a domestic violence investigation, no matter what the position of the victim, police are required by statutes to make arrests if they find probable cause that any crime taken place.
 This is known as our “mandatory arrest” law.
-Even if the victims have calmed down and now want to “drop the charges” the State will continue to prosecute the case.
-In most cases the Police will arrest everyone involved in the dispute.
-As crazy as that sounds, if you are the victim of a domestic violence attack or verbal abuse and you call the police for help in Connecticut you are very likely to be arrested along with the aggressor.
-Time is often of the essence to contact a domestic violence Attorney serving Stamford to protect your rights before the Court imposes restrictive protective orders and possibly removes you from your own home.
+Even if the victims have calmed down and now want to “drop the charges” the state will continue to prosecute the case.
+In most cases the police will arrest everyone involved in the dispute.
+In many local police departments, the police are continuing to make so called “dual arrests” even though the legislature recently passed a dominant aggressor statute.
+Pursuant to the dominant aggressor statute the police are supposed to conduct a cursory investigation at the scene and arrest only the primary or dominant aggressor and not the victim.
+Time is often of the essence to contact a domestic violence attorney serving Stamford CT and all of Fairfield County to protect your rights before the court imposes restrictive protective orders and possibly removes you from your own home.

 Typical domestic violence crimes include:

 - Breach of the Peace